 “Continuity Camera” is designed to enhance the seamless experience between iOS and macOS.
 For those unfamiliar, this new Continuity features lets you open your iPhone camera right from your Mac to take a photo or scan a document and automatically bring them in the supported app.
 It’s a time saver and also ensures you can continue to work on your project without any distraction.

-But what if you find Continuity Camera not working between your iOS 12 and macOS Mojave devices?
+But what if you find Continuity Camera not working between your iPhone and Mac?
 There are a few tricks that can help you cut the chase and bring this handy feature back in action without any hassle.
 Let’s give them a try!

 How to Fix Continuity Camera Not Working Issue Between iPhone and Mac